 Patients at Island City Dental are in luck when it comes to dental implants because we have two dentists who can both perform the entire procedure from start to finish, including the surgical placement of the new roots.
 Rather than forcing you to run between different offices to get everything you need, you’ll be able to rebuild your smile in one convenient location while working with the same team you already know and trust.

 That said, the process of surgically placing your implants, waiting for them to merge with your jawbone, and designing and placing your restorations can take some time.
 The entire process may last anywhere from a few months to a year or longer.
 However, the average dental implant can last for 30+ years with the right care.
 We think you’ll find that this solution is worth the wait!
+Read on as we go over the four main steps of the dental implant process.

 By choosing dental implants as your method of tooth replacement, you can expect a great deal of benefits, including: